mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

   - homelab
 ---

 Seven years ago, I built my [first home server](/building-a-vm-homelab-2017/).
-It made a huge difference to my software development workflow, so over the years, I've gotten more into the homelab scene and added custom-built storage server, a dedicated firewall, and more advanced switches.
+It greatly improved my software development workflows, so over the years, I've gotten more into the home server scene.
+I built [a custom storage server](/budget-nas/), [another development server](/building-a-vm-homelab/), and a dedicated firewall.

-My wife has pointed out that I never clean certain parts of my office because of all the wires.
+Over time, my wife grew concerned that my office was filling with unsightly wires.
 I thought, "What?
 This is a normal amount of wires."
 But then I started looking at them and realized it was kind of a lot of wires...

 {{<gallery caption="My office, upon closer inspection, kind of had a lot of wires">}}
 {{<img src="office-wires-1.webp" max-width="300px" alt="Photo of lots of wires in my office">}}
 {{<img src="office-wires-2.webp" max-width="300px" alt="Photo of lots of wires in my office">}}
 {{</gallery>}}

-I saw a lot of tech enthusiasts buy server racks for their home, but I never thought of myself as a server rack guy.
-I just had a VM server here, a data server there.
+A lot of home server enthusiasts buy server racks, but I never thought of myself as a server rack guy.
+I wasn't _so_ into servers that I needed a whole rack; I just had a VM server here, a data server there.
 Maybe a few switches scattered around.
 Having a server rack felt like an admission that I wasn't just a casual home server guy, but an intense homelab maniac.

-But then I gave in and bought a rack, and I'm now embracing being a homelab weirdo.
-It's so much better having all of my computers in one place where the wiring can be semi-organized.
+One day, I gave in and bought a rack.
+I'm now embracing being a homelab weirdo, and I'm better off.
+Having a server rack makes everything so much easier to work with, and it cleans up all the sprawling wires.

 TODO: Photo of finished rack